f4iteightiz/ellipse_iso_perimeter/README.md

 List of programs; look at the description in the TXT files for using them.

 PEREL3 and PEREL4: calculate the perimeter given a and b (2 different convergences).
 No dependencies.

 PERELS: calculate the perimeter of an ellipse according the best suitable method.
 Dependencies: PEREL3 and PEREL4.

 BPEREL: calculate the other half-parameter of an ellipse by a given perimeter.
-Dependencies: PERELS, SOLVE from SandMath (or "SOL" from Math module by replacing the Line
+Dependencies: PERELS, SOLVE from Advantage
+(or "SOL" from Math module by replacing the Line
 XEQ "SOLVE"
 with
 ASTO 06
-XEQ "SOL"
+XEQ "SOL").

 SCPEREL: output several isoperimeter points of an ellipse by a given perimeter.
-Dependency: BPEREL, HP-IL (for outputs logging into printer/screen).
+Dependencies: BPEREL, HP-IL (for outputs logging into printer/screen).

 CMPPERE: compare
 a) ellipse perimeter calculation based on infinite serial calculations and
-b) ellipse perimeter calculation based on other method
+b) ellipse perimeter calculation based on other method.
 Dependencies: BPEREL, HP-IL (for outputs logging into printer/screen), new function "CALPERE" (or other tbd).

 CALPERE: calculate the ellipse perimeter based on a cycloid adjusted with the Bohr Magneton electron Adjustment factor.
-Dependencies: "SOLVE" from Sandmath, HP-IL (for outputs logging into printer/screen).
+Dependencies: "SOLVE" from Advantage, HP-IL (for outputs logging into printer/screen).

 Final word: